tmdict/tmdict/data/content/fgo-material-ix/katsushika-hokusai-saber/character.en.md

 Through the roar of his bow so tightly strung it needed the strength of five men, he would sink anything to the bottoms of the sea, whether it be a battleship or a monster whale.
 Puttin’ it simply, my personal hero.
 I’d often make lil’ dolls of ‘im to play with.
-If ya wanna put ‘im up against a great hero in Chaldea then it’d be… hmm… Their weapons of choice in bow and sword ‘s a bit different but maybe Ol’ Siegfried’s a match…?
+If ya wanna put ‘im up against a great hero in Chaldea then it’d be… hmm… Their weapons of choice in bow and sword ’s a bit different but maybe Ol’ Siegfried’s a match…?
 Haha…